M4tt-/kafka-python-postgres-etl/README.md

 *This infrastructure operates locally for demonstration purposes, where each container communicates over a Docker bridge network.
 The notion of fault tolerance is weak, since bringing the one, local machine down will bring down every container anyway!

+### Security

+Given this is strictly a development environment, there are little security concerns -- every container is supposed to run on one's local machine on a private network.
+Therefore, little provisions have been made to secure the Kafka cluster or the `Vehicle`<->`LB` comms.

+For the NGINX LB, the SSL provisions are commented out in the config file, and a dummy private key is included in this repo.
+Again, you wouldn't include such keys if they were meaningful in prod, but these inactive security provisions are here for the sake of simple demonstration.

+For the Kafka cluster, the security protocol is PLAINTEXT.
+In production envs, this could change; Apache Kafka comes with a few options for implementing enhanced security.
+The clients (producers and consumers) can authenticate with brokers via SSL or SASL.
+Brokers can authenticate with Zookeeper through SASL and/or mTLS.
+Further, the data transfer between most cluster components can also be encrypted via SSL, and specific authorizations can be granted for specific operations between specific entities in the cluster.
+This is a big topic that isn't studied here.

 ### Kafka Cluster

 Apache Kafka is used as the main publish-subscribe system.
 In general, a production-grade cluster would be distributed across multiple,